Drive the Best Targeted Traffic to Your Website

 Pinterest offers a wide range of parameters in which to measure your campaign results.
 Gaining access to Pinterest Analytics has two requirements:

 Pinterest Analytics helps you understand your overall presence on Pinterest.
-It shows you what content, both paid and organic are received best by Pinners.
+It shows you what content, both paid and organic is received best by Pinners.
 Several markers are available to gauge how your pins are doing.

 Pinterest has several markers that can be used to gauge your ad performance.